 My garage door will not go up or only goes up part way

-Gilbert garage doors can be very heavy and despite what most people think, it is not the garage door opener that does the heavy lifting, but rather the doors’ torsion spring system.
+Garage doors can be very heavy and despite what most people think, it is not the garage door opener that does the heavy lifting, but rather the doors’ torsion spring system.
 Doors come with one, two, or four torsion springs or a Wayne Dalton TorqueMaster™ spring.
 If a spring is broken, the garage door opener may struggle to lift the weight of the door or fail to open the door at all.
 Operating an opener with an inadequate amount of spring tension may eventually damage the gear assembly in the opener.
 If the spring is broken, call us at Dependable Door Systems as these can be very dangerous to work with.
-We are one of only a couple companies in Phoenix who are qualified to adjust and replace Wayne Dalton TorqueMaster™ spring systems.

 My garage door goes down all the way, then opens again

-If this happens, the most likely culprit are the open and close limit settings of your garage door opener.
+If this happens, the most likely culprit is the limit setting of your garage door opener that needs to be adjusted.
 This range tells the garage door opener how far the door should move before it is fully closed.
 If your settings are too high, the door will hit the ground before the opener thinks it should and assume the door is hitting something in its path.
 It will then automatically reverse to prevent crushing it.
 Check your owner’s manual for instructions on setting the open and close limits.
 If you have a newer opener, your limits are set digitally.
 If you are uncomfortable working on your opener, call Dependable Door Systems to schedule a time to have a technician come out and make the adjustments.